+1.3.
 FIRST Team 1511 Goals:

-- To develop leadership within all of our students. - To focus on promoting FIRST in elementary and middle school aged students around Rochester.
+- To develop leadership within all our students. - To focus on promoting FIRST in elementary and middle school aged students around Rochester.
 Establishing a progression of FIRST programs K-12 in the Penfield School District. - To involve our team in the community, promote a sense of responsibility in our team members. - To focus on organization and communication to make our team more efficient and effective. - To promote education through the Penfield School system and through our team.
-Schoolwork is a priority and we will help every student succeed, in addition to providing them with education on robotics, science and technology. - To put focus on the Engineering Design Process, and develop our team and build season around this process. - To promote student growth, the growth of the team, and to build the sense of family and morale within our team. - Raise funds to support our team and keep it self-sustained for many years to come.
-Funds also support our FIRST Tech Challenge (FTC), FIRST LEGO League (FLL), and FIRST LEGO League Junior (FLL Jr.) initiatives. - To have LOTS OF FUN!
-Our team is a family of friends and we all love to have fun together.
+Schoolwork is a priority, and we will help every student succeed, in addition to providing them with education on robotics, science and technology. - To put focus on the Engineering Design Process and develop our team and build season around this process. - To promote student growth, the growth of the team, and to build the sense of family and morale within our team. - Raise funds to support our team and keep it self-sustained for many years to come.
+Funds also support our FIRST Tech Challenge (FTC), FIRST LEGO League (FLL), and FIRST LEGO League Junior (FLL Jr.) initiatives. - To create an Inclusive environment where everyone is welcome, and everyone can contribute to the team. - To have LOTS OF FUN!
+Our team is a family of friends, and we all love to have fun together.

-1.3.
+1.4.
 History / Awards

 FIRST Team 1511 started in February of 2004 with a small core team of two parents, teacher Linda Sterber (PHS Technology Teacher), and FIRST alum/mentor, Kim O'Toole Eckhardt.
 The group laid the groundwork for the foundation of the team in the fall of 2004 with the new student class.
-Each year since, the team has recruited a strong freshman class, and several mentors from Harris and the community.
+Each year since, the team has recruited a strong freshman class, and several mentors from L3Harris and the community.
 In 2009, Larry Lewis became the team leader and has continued on FIRST Team 1511's traditions.